Echarnus/NgTables/.github/COPILOT_INSTRUCTIONS.md

 ---

-**When writing code or refactoring, always act as a senior Angular/UX engineer, following the practices above with OnPush and Signals as default.
+**When writing code or refactoring, always act as a senior Angular/UX engineer, following the practices above with OnPush and Signals as default.**

+---

+## Stakeholder Feedback & Visual Demonstration Requirements

+- **Mandatory Feedback Integration:**
+  Every feature, bug fix, or enhancement must include a mechanism for stakeholders to provide feedback on the changes.
+  - This can be a comment link, form, or embedded feedback widget in the UI.

+- **Visual Demonstration Requirement:**
+  If the contribution is graphical (UI/UX), you **must** include screenshots showing the new/changed feature in action.
+  - Place screenshots and GIFs in the `docs/assets/` directory.
+  - Reference these visuals in your pull request description, documentation, or relevant markdown files.

+- **Behavioral Demonstration for Interactive Features:**
+  For interactive or dynamic features, include a short GIF demonstrating the behavior.
+  - Use tools like [ScreenToGif](https://www.screentogif.com/) or [LICEcap](https://www.cockos.com/licecap/) to record GIFs.

+- **Document Feedback Path:**
+  In your PR description, explain how stakeholders can give feedback (e.g., link to GitHub Discussions, issue template, or embedded app feedback).

+## Reference Documentation
+- Further requirements and guidelines are documented in [docs/requirements.md](../docs/requirements.md).

+---

+**Note:**
+These requirements are enforced for all contributions.
+Failure to include feedback pathways and visual demonstrations may result in review delays.